 Assigning Testcase to Test Plan

 To Execute a Test case, it should be assigned to a Test plan.
-This section describes how to assign a testcase to a Test Plan.
-Follow the below mentioned steps to assign a test case to a Test Plan.
+This section describes how to assign a test case to a Test Plan.
+Follow the below-mentioned steps to assign a test case to a Test Plan.

 Step-1: Click on the settings icon on the test case panel.
-It will display list of operations.
+It will display the list of operations.

 Step-2: Click on “Add to TestPlans” button.

-Step-3: Click on the check box of test plan, to which you want to assign the test case.
+Step-3: Click on the check box of the test plan, to which you want to assign the test case.
 And then click on “Add” button.

-Test case will be successfully added to the Test Plan.
+The test case will be successfully added to the Test Plan.

 That’s all for today.

 Recap of what we learned in this tutorial: